rust-lang/log/rfcs/0000-structured-logging.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-This section introduces the new structured logging API through a tour of how structured values can be captured and consumed.
+This section introduces `log`'s structured logging API through a tour of how structured records can be captured and consumed.

 ## Logging structured key-value pairs

 Structured logging is supported in `log` by allowing typed key-value pairs to be associated with a log record.
-A `;` separates structured key-value pairs from values that are replaced into the message:
+A `;` separates structured key-value pairs from other data that's interpolated into the message:

 ```rust
 info!(